Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Me projected in one dimension of space (y-axis) and one dimension of time (x-axis)**
 ![](/Pictures%20and%20datasheets/Projection.gif)

 As data are averaged on 128 pixels, the pick-to-valley signal is quite weak in this mode.
 You'd better have a good post-processing to extract something usefull from it.
-Vertical artifacts are due to the autoexposure alogorithm.
+Vertical artifacts are due to the autoexposure algorithm implemented within the Arduino.

 ## Showcase